SumitDutta1997/MovieRestAPI/README.md

 # MovieRestAPI

-Created a RESTful API using Spring Boot and Postman for Movie entity supporting all CRUD operations (as a part of GeeksForGeeks JAVA Backend Development program)
+Created a RESTful API using Spring Boot and Postman for Movie entity supporting all CRUD operations (as a part of GeeksForGeeks JAVA Backend Development program under an instructor (Saptarshi Polley(SDE-2 at Flipkart))))

 Screenshots :